 Why is it important to replenish the aquifer?

 For many years, the amount of water used from the aquifer has exceeded the natural replenishment of the aquifer.
 This imbalance caused an "overdraft" of the Coachella Valley groundwater basin.
 Overdrafting a groundwater basin causes water levels to drop and can have serious consequences, including increased pumping costs for all water users, land subsidence and water quality issues.
 The comprehensive Coachella Valley Water Management Plan (PDF) developed in 2002 and updated in 2012 guides CVWD in its efforts to eliminate overdraft.
 Replenishing the aquifer with imported water is one of the means for doing this.

 The East Whitewater River Subbasin Area of Benefit RAC, effective July 1, 2016, is $66 for each acre-foot of water pumped in that subbasin by large water uses (those pumping more than 25-acre-feet of groundwater in any year).
 The RAC reflects an 11.9 percent increase from the RAC in the previous fiscal year.

 What was the reason for the latest increase?

 The cost to CVWD of replenishing the aquifer with supplemental water supplies has increased.
 In the East Whitewater River Subbasin Area of Benefit, the increase is largely attributable to operational and maintenance costs related to the Thomas E. Levy Groundwater Replenishment Facility.

-- Staff Presentation given to Board of Directors in June 13, 2017 (PDF)
+- Staff Presentation given to Board of Directors on April 24, 2018 (PDF)